 - 1 1/2 cups all-purpose flour plus more for the pan

 - 1 1/2 cups Dutch process cocoa

 - 4 large eggs

-- 1 cup coarsely chopped pecans
+- 1 cup coarsely chopped pecans or walnuts

 - 1 teaspoon vanilla extract